petzku/Aegisub-Scripts/README.md

 "Shakes" each line in the selection, randomizing its position within a given radius.
 Takes two numbers, one for the amplitude (= shake radius, in pixels) for the first line, the other for the last line.
 Interpolates the amplitude linearly between these two.

 Typically, you would want the lines to be frame-by-frame, but the script doesn't actually enforce this at all.
 The positions before shaking don't have to be aligned either.
 So you could split the frames to match a lower-framerate animation, or run the script on an already-motiontracked sign.

+### Snapper

+Hotkeyable macros to snap the current line's start time to the previous keyframe, and end time to the next keyframe.
+Both runnable individually.
+If the start/end time is already on a keyframe, nothing will change.